Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: GPDEs: A Generalized Class of Linear Models

-to which we apply the typical boundary feedback law $\eta_s(t,1)=-\eta_t(t,1)$, but where there is an actuator disturbance and where the control is implemented using a DC motor and where the output from the DC motor experiences a distributed delay, so that $\eta_s(t,1)=w(t)+\int_{-\tau}^0\mu (s/\tau)T(t+s)$ where $T(t)$ is the output of the DC motor and $\mu(s)$ is a given multiplier.
+\textbf{Illustration 1} (Damped Wave equation with delay and motor dynamics) Let us consider a wave equation $\ddot{\eta}(t,s) = \partial_s^2 \eta (t,s)$, defined on the interval $s \in [0,1]$, to which we apply a control using a DC motor and where the output from the DC motor experiences a distributed delay and some disturbance modeled as $\eta_s(t,1)=w(t)+\int_{-\tau}^0\mu (s/\tau)T(t+s)ds$ where $T(t)$ is the output of the DC motor and $\mu(s)$ is a given multiplier.
 The delay is represented using a transport equation with distributed state $p(t,s)$ on the interval $[-1,0]$ so that

 The DC motor dynamics relate the voltage input, $u(t)$ to the torque $T(t)$ through the current, $i(t)$ as